-The full responsibilities of the DSL are set out in Annex C, KCSIE (2022).
+The full responsibilities of the DSL are set out in Annex C, KCSIE (2023).

 The DSL is a member of the Senior Leadership Team.

-Our DSL is Laura Concannon.
-The DSL takes lead responsibility for child protection and wider safeguarding including Online safety.
+Our DSL is Laura Concannon Head Teacher

+The DSL takes lead responsibility for child protection and wider safeguarding including online safety.

-When the DSL is absent, the [deputy/deputies] Denise Morgan Senior Teacher and SENDCOwill act as cover.
+When the DSL is absent, the Deputy DSL is Samantha Vale Head of Early Years and class teacher will act as cover.

-If the DSL and [deputy/deputies] are not available, Sammie Vale Class teacher will act as cover (for example, during out-of-hours/out-of-term activities).
+If the DSL and deputy are not available, Denise Morgan Senior Teacher will act as cover (for example, during out-of-hours/out-of-term activities).